In order to obtain a State of Alabama Home Builders License, one must:

-Click here to obtain a free downloadable application package or provide a check or money order for $25 to Home Builders Licensure Board at the Home Builders Licensure Board offices at 445 Herron Street, Montgomery, Alabama 36104 or with a written request to Home Builders Licensure Board, P. O. Box 303605, Montgomery, AL 36130-3605.
+Click here to obtain a free downloadable application package or provide a check or money order for $25 made payable to the Home Builders Licensure Board at the Home Builders Licensure Board offices at 445 Herron Street, Montgomery, Alabama 36104 or with a written request to Home Builders Licensure Board, P. O. Box 303605, Montgomery, AL 36130-3605.
 Be sure to state whether you are requesting an unlimited license application package, a limited license application package, or a roofers license application package.

-Processing of an application, including receipt of the application with attachments, test scores and credit reports, and review by the Board takes approximately 3 to 4 weeks.
+Processing of an application, including receipt of the application with required documentation, test scores and credit reports or bond information, and review by the Board takes approximately 3 to 4 weeks.
 Applications must be on file in the Board’s office and be deemed complete seven days prior to a scheduled meeting of the Board in order for that application to be reviewed.

 A test score is valid for three (3) years from the date of the test.

 The Board does not offer training classes or study materials.
 However, the Candidate Information Bulletin in the application packet provides basic information and references to study materials.
 Independent vendors will sometimes offer classes and study materials for the examination; if vendors provide the Board with information regarding the classes and study materials, the Board provides that information to applicants.
 Training classes, study classes, and study materials provided by vendors ARE NOT offered by, approved by, or supported by the Board.

 If you hold a residential construction license in the States of Tennessee, South Carolina, Mississippi, or Louisiana, you may be exempt from the Skills section of the Alabama Home Builders Licensure Board Exams, but are still required to take and pass the Business and Law section.
 If you hold a current and valid residential builder’s license in another state, answer yes to the question on the application asking whether you have applied for a residential home builder’s license or similar license to this Board or any other governmental agency, and provide a copy of your out-of-state license with your application.